How The Best eCommerce Sites Win at Web Design [47 Examples]

-Inspired to unlock your slice of a $1 trillion online shopping industry?
+Inspired to unlock your piece of the $1 trillion online shopping industry?

-A case study of 50 top ecommerce sites is an excellent source of inspiration – providing data and analysis on what works and what doesn’t.
+A case study of the 50 best-designed eCommerce websites is an excellent source of inspiration, providing data and analysis on what works and what doesn’t.

 Target’s desktop homepage clearly hammers home the opportunity to save money six times.
 And there’s a sense of urgency — the best sales are only this weekend.